gieschef/EQX/README.md

 ## EQX specification is an ISO new work item
 Over the last years EQX was developed and improved up to **version 1.5 ISO project started in july and is referenced as **ISO NP TS 23520**, check out [ISO.org](http://iso.org) for more details.
-A draft version of teh ISO document is available for registered users.
+A draft version of the ISO document is available for registered users.

 XML Schema definition [XSD](https://github.com/gieschef/EQX/blob/master/Spec/EquipmentExchange.xsd) and some additional informations are available in this repository as well.